stsiwo/android-concept/README.md

 a Repository can use a DAO but a DAO cannot use a Repository since DAO is lower level concept.

 define basic method like 'save', 'update', 'load'

+__IMPORTANT__: DAO is only for the Room database and abstract local database logic (a one of persistence system), but Repository abstract any persistent logic (the whole persistence system such as local database, remote API, and cache).

 ##### Flow with Room